 I am the author of A Desktop Guide for Nonprofit Directors, Officers, and Advisors: Doing Good While Avoiding Trouble, was published in 2006 by John Wiley & Sons.

-In terms of equipment, I am all over the map: Canon, Leica, Sony, Olympus, Arca-Swiss (with a Leaf Credo digital back), and Fuji.
+In terms of equipment, I am all over the map: Leica, Sony, Olympus, Arca-Swiss (with a Leaf Credo digital back), and Fuji.
 I use Mac computers, Eizo monitors, Canon inkjet printers and Really Right Stuff support.
-I process and organize my photographs using Photoshop, Capture One, Nik Plug-ins, and Photo Mechanic.
+I process and organize my photographs using Lightroom, Photoshop, Capture One, and Nik and DxO Plug-ins.

-Member: American Society of Media Photographers, the Copyright Society of the USA, and the National Association of Press Photographers.
+Member: American Society of Media Photographers and the National Association of Press Photographers.